Making the EV platform easier for buyers

 Understanding User Needs

-With a better understanding of what customers think about EVs, I felt it was important to define the personas I would use to make design decisions.
-One such persona is Adam Kowal, a 34-year-old from a suburban area near a major city.
-Adam is relatively new to the electric vehicle market.
-While he has some basic knowledge about EVs, he lacks in-depth understanding and experience.
+To align design decisions with real user challenges, I developed personas that represent target audiences.
+One example is Adam Kowal, a 34-year-old living in a suburban area near a major city.
+Adam is new to the electric vehicle market.
+While he has some basic knowledge, he lacks detailed understanding and firsthand experience with EVs.

 vision-flowchart